Bitnutz/Interpreter-1.0/README.md

 **BRIEF DESCRIPTION:**

-The project is derived in two vital parts:
+The project is divided in two vital parts:
 1) Tokenizer- breaks the input into tokens, which are saved in a queue